 - Website: https://buoysontheboulevard.com

-We passed this small, locally owned Text BBQ joint one day and decided to stop for a late lunch.
-Everything at brisket is smoked daily, and they offer a huge variety of smoked meats and bar-b-que.
+We passed this small, locally owned Texas BBQ joint one day and decided to stop for a late lunch.
+Everything at Brisket is smoked daily, and they offer a huge variety of smoked meats and barbecue.
 With so many choices to pick from, our group of 5 opted for the “Feed Bag” to get a sampling of everything.
 The Feed Bag at Brisket included several cuts of smoked meat, hush puppies and other sides including baked beans, collard greens and cole slaw.
 While the menu indicates it’s good for 4-5 people, we had a lot of leftovers.
 (Even with 2 hungry teenage boys!)
+If you’re looking for the best barbecue in North Myrtle Beach, I highly recommend stopping at Brisket.

 - Location: 1501 Highway 17 SouthNorth Myrtle Beach, SC 29582